 PIM1001 - Introduction: overview

 Profit and loss computations must be on a tax year basis.
 That is, the profit for the year ended 5 April 2024 is charged for 2023-24 and so on for later years (PIM1010).
-There are two exceptions: a property let by a trading or professional partnership uses the trade basis period (PIM1040), and; the trade basis period applies where the letting amounts to a trade, as in a hotel or guest house business (PIM4300).
+There have been two exceptions: a property let by a trading or professional partnership uses the trade basis period (PIM1040), and; the trade basis period applies where the letting amounts to a trade, as in a hotel or guest house business (PIM4300).
 NB The trade basis period rules cease to apply from 6 April 2024 following transitional arrangements in the tax year 2023-24 – see the Business Income Manual from page BIM81200.

-Replacement of domestic items relief (PIM3210 onwards) allows a deduction for certain capital items
+Replacement of domestic items relief (PIM3210 onwards) allows a deduction for certain capital items.

 From tax year 2017-18, a property allowance is available which allows property income under £1,000 to be fully relieved - or where property income exceeds that threshold, partial relief may be available (PIM4400).